danboykis/monads-in-clojure/PART2.md

     ( (m-lift 1 f) xs )))
 ```

-Another popular monad operation is m-seq.
+Another popular monad operation is ``m-seq``.
 It takes a sequence of monadic expressions, and returns a sequence of their result values.
 In terms of domonad, the expression ``(m-seq [a b c])`` becomes

 ```clj
 (domonad